Pinkashew/GameDesign2/README.md

-**Gallery Shooter Game**
+**1-D Movement**

-"Class project for CMPM 120 where we had to make our own gallery shooter game"
+"Class assignment for CMPM 120 where we explore 1D of movement"